echoedinvoker/nodejs-jonas/10-auths-security/146-param-pollution/memo.md

 ![Alt test it with Postman](pic/06.jpg)

-- It can be found that "hpp" will invalidate the last params other than the last one when duplicated params are found, in order to avoid errors.
+- It can be found that "hpp" will invalidate the rest params other than the last one when duplicated params are found, in order to avoid errors.

 ## **Whitelist of hpp**